REF 2014 results show that 96% of nursing and health sciences research at Ulster University is of international excellence or ‘world leading’

 Professor Hugh McKenna

-Health Care Policy, Nursing and midwifery workforce, Theory generation and testing, Primary care research.
+Health Care workforce, Theory generation and testing, Mental Health, Interdisciplinary Research, Patient and Public Involvement in research.

 Dr Oonagh McNally